 Once we are finished, we continue to monitor the patient as they wake up.
 We routinely check their temperature to guard against post-anesthetic hypothermia.
 All surgery patients are kept in comfy cages with heat support and cozy blankets, in plain view of our medical staff, so we can make sure they are waking without complications.
 Typically, patients are able to go home the same day.

-Other dental services we provide as needed include: sealants, root canals, and consil putty for deep rooted extractions to encourage bone regrowth.
-Dr Ledyard is extensively trained and has taken many extra dental courses in advanced dental techniques including: dental radiology, oral surgery, and endodontics (including root canals).
+Other dental services we provide as needed include sealants and consil putty for deep rooted extractions to encourage bone regrowth.
+Dr Ledyard is extensively trained and has taken many extra dental courses in advanced dental techniques including: dental radiology, oral surgery, and endodontics.

 We offer our clients several financial options to help maintain their pet’s optimal health.
 We accept, Visa, MasterCard, Discover, Care Credit, personal checks, and can also set up a pre-payment plan.
 We also offer a complimentary dental consultation to answer any questions or concerns that you may have prior to your appointment.
 Your veterinarian can provide an estimate, and you can choose a pre-payment that fits your budget.
 Once the estimated amount is reached, we can help you schedule your pet’s dental procedure.